craigbuckler/cpconversions2/src/pages/building-services/#index.md

 priority: 0.9
 ---

 CP Conversions fully manages your project from day one.
-We undertake most types of building work, but regularly-requested projects include:
+We undertake most types of building, decorating and landscaping work, but regularly-requested projects include: